MicrosoftDocs/azure-dev-docs/articles/java/spring-framework/how-to-guides-spring-data-cosmosdb.md

 ### Prerequisites

 - [Java Development Kit (JDK)][jdk_link], version 8 or later.
 - An active Azure account.
 If you don't have one, you can sign up for a [free account][azure_subscription].
 Alternatively, you can use the [Azure Cosmos DB Emulator][local_emulator] for development and testing.
-As emulator https certificate is self signed, you need to import its certificate to java trusted cert store, [explained here][local_emulator_export_ssl_certificates]
+As emulator https certificate is self-signed, you need to import its certificate to java trusted cert store, [explained here][local_emulator_export_ssl_certificates]
 - (Optional) SLF4J is a logging facade.
 - (Optional) [SLF4J binding](https://www.slf4j.org/manual.html) is used to associate a specific logging framework with SLF4J.
 - (Optional) [Maven][maven_link]